oracle-livelabs/oic/oic-gen3/core-competencies/rapid-adapter-builder/get-started-rab/develop-adapter/develop-adapter.md

 3. In the **flows** section go to the **testConnectionFlow** snippet, verify the **get all customers** concrete endpoint url is configured.
 The endpoint of **get all customers** is captured automatically based on the choice made in **Task 4**.
 However, we want the test connection flow to use the baseURL specified by the user when configuring the ACME adapter connection instead of a concrete url.
 Construct a uri as below to get the **baseURL** value dynamically.

-Note: We can use .connectionProperties.<property-name> configured in the Connection Properties section.
+Note: We can use .connectionProperties.&lt;property-name&gt; configured in the Connection Properties section.
 ```
 <copy>
   "${.connectionProperties.baseURL +\"/customers\"}"